 Is going to Turkey in September worth it?
 Our review

 Turkey in September is still riding a high of summer season (unlike Turkey in October, when tourists move away from the coast and focus on exploring the cities).
-Personally, we believe that September is an amazing time to pay a visit to the land of Turks, but it’s still a good idea to look at the facts objectively!
+Personally, I think that September is an amazing time to pay a visit to the land of Turks, but it’s still a good idea to look at the facts objectively!

 Pros and cons of going to Turkey in September